Beginners Guide to Types of Beer Glasses

 Also generically known as Belgian beer glasses, a tulip beer glass is a stemmed glass with a round bowl and a flared rim.
 The narrow neck helps to capture and concentrate the aromas of the ale or beer your are serving, and the fluted rim helps with head retention, making this glass ideal for full beer appreciation.
-Glasses such as pina colada glasses and hurricane glasses are perfect substitutes to tulip beer glasses as they have the same body shape.
+Glasses such as poco grande glasses, pina colada glasses and hurricane glasses are perfect substitutes to tulip beer glasses as they have the same body shape.

 Pokal Beer Glasses

-The term pokal glass is often used to describe a variety of stemmed beer glasses, howevera true pokal beer glass is by a tall bowl situated on a short stem.
+The term pokal glass is often used to describe a variety of stemmed beer glasses, however true pokal beer glass is by a tall bowl situated on a short stem.
 A European pokal glass has a very defined base, either bulbous or sometimes flat, while an American pokal glass has a more subtle tapered base that leads in to the stem or foot.

 Beer Goblets and Beer Chalices

 A beer goblet, or a beer chalice, is perfect for serving German bocks and heavier dopplebocks, the beer goblet is characterised by a strong, thick glass construction with a large capacity and a wide mouth.
 The word goblet is used as a generic term for a stemmed beer glass, however the best examples of the beer goblet shape can be seen serving Belgian beers such as Chimay and Orval.